sssps-1/30-day-Html/README.md

 </div>

-## Note
+###### Note
-<font size="2px">The content in this repository is for educational purposes only.
-It has been compiled from various sources.
-I do not claim ownership of original materials unless stated otherwise.
-Please contact me if any content violates copyright.</font>
+_The content provided in this repository is intended solely for educational purposes and compiled from various sources.
+Contact me for any copyright issues._

 # 30 Days Of HTML